No matter what style you gravitate to, there’s no denying that a good winter coat is a necessity in cold climates.

 There are some telltale signs that the jacket you’re considering is a quality garment, not a piece of throwaway fashion, says Franch.
 For everyday coats, look for dual zippers that can be opened in opposite directions (they give you more comfort when you sit), as well as a removable hood that allows you to clean the coat without ruining the trim, if there is one.
 Pockets should be easily accessible and deep enough so that keys and phones don’t tumble out every time you sit down.

 Plan to walk at night?
 Look for a casual jacket with reflective tape that makes you visible to vehicles.
-And don’t forget to consider a high percentage of down as the jacket’s stuffing.
-The higher the percentage, the warmer the coat.
-Keep in mind that synthetic blends made from recycled materials have come a long way and are often just as warm!
+And consider the coat’s percentage of down stuffing—the higher the percentage, the warmer the coat.
+For a cruelty-free option, synthetic blends made from recycled materials have come a long way and are often just as warm as down.

 For dressier coats, wool, cashmere and alpaca are both luxurious and warm, but don’t forget to read labels closely.
 “Be mindful of coats advertised as wool when they have only a small amount of wool blended with synthetics,” cautions Franch, nothing that a blend won’t offer as much warmth.